tracel-ai/burn/contributor-book/src/guides/adding-a-new-operation-to-burn.md

 ### Adding Test

-Additional Test should be added to `burn-tensor` under `burn-tensor/src/tests/ops/{op_name}.rs`(I would link to a file but I just realized I forgot to add one for non scalar pow ops). this file should then be added to `burn-tensor/src/tests/mod.rs` using the testgen macro.
+Additional Test should be added to `burn-tensor` under `burn-tensor/src/tests/ops/{op_name}.rs`.
+This file should then be added to `burn-tensor/src/tests/mod.rs` using the testgen macro.
 This test is then ran on every backend, save for those that require specific testing such as burn-autodiff

 ## Adding the Op to the burn-autodiff